medic/cht-docs/content/en/contribute/code/workflow.md

 ### Testing

+Reach out to the Quality Assurance Engineers with the work to be done as early as possible in the development process to ensure they are informed and can guide development (see more in the [Quality Assistance]({{< ref "contribute/medic/product-development-process/quality-assistance" >}}) dedicated page).

+Before asking for testing support from the QA Engineers, you should test your work after performing it.
+Correcting a small code error, such as a typo, or addding a missing step in the testing instructions could save QA Engineers hours of work.
+Also, by testing your code, you may get a better sense of why you make certain common mistakes, and learn to avoid repeating them in the future.

 All features and bug fixes must have at least one unit test.
 All features must have at least one end-to-end test.

 The CHT has a [fully automated end-to-end testing suite](https://github.com/medic/cht-core/tree/master/tests/e2e) which is executed in CI and must pass before any change is merged.
 This means you can have reasonable confidence that all code merged to the main branch is safe and ready for release without further regression testing.
 The suite isn't fully comprehensive but it is being constantly improved and expanded.

-From time to time Quality Assurance Engineers will perform smoke tests, scalability tests, performance tests, and penetration tests to pick up on gradual regressions that may have crept in.
+From time to time QA Engineers will perform smoke tests, scalability tests, performance tests, and penetration tests to pick up on gradual regressions that may have crept in.
 The ultimate goal is that these tests will eventually be automated and added to the CI suite as well.

 ### Migrating